2.3 C

 As AI technology becomes more advanced and integrated into various aspects of our daily lives, instances of errors and misconduct on the part of AI systems are increasingly common.
 These errors can range from minor glitches in software programs to more serious incidents with severe consequences.
 For example, autonomous vehicles powered by AI have been involved in accidents, raising questions about who is responsible when a self-driving car causes harm to individuals.

-See also How Open-Source AI Projects Are Changing the Game for Innovation
+See also Revolutionizing Healthcare: How AI and Brain-Computer Interfaces are Changing the Game

 Misconduct, on the other hand, can occur when AI systems are used to intentionally produce biased outcomes or engage in discriminatory practices.
 This can be seen in hiring algorithms that favor certain demographics over others or in facial recognition software that misidentifies individuals based on their race or gender.
 These instances of AI misconduct highlight the ethical concerns surrounding the use of artificial intelligence and the need for regulatory oversight.